 A derated generator capacity incorporating availability is used.
 This derated generator capacity is based on the unforced capacity or "UCAP" or Net UCAP, as applicable, of each resource and can be referred to as the UCAP Deration Factor ("UCDF").
 The UCDF used is the average from historic ICAP to UCAP translations on a Capacity Region basis, as determined in accordance with ISO Procedures.
-This is the average EFORd, which will be used for all non intermittent ICAP providers.
+For Class Years prior to and including Class Year 2017, this is the average EFORd, which will be used for all non intermittent ICAP providers.
 The UCDF for intermittent resources will be calculated based on their resource type in accordance with ISO Procedures.
+For Class Years commencing after the completion of Class Year 2017, the UCDF used is the average EFORd, which will be used for all ICAP providers that are not Intermittent Power Resources (resources that are not Intermittent Power Resources).
+The UCDF for Intermittent Power Resources will be calculated based on their resource type in accordance with ISO Procedures.

 The UCDF factor for proposed projects will be applied to the requested CRIS level.
 For facilities modeled in the ATBA, the UCDF will be applied to their CRIS level.